Wenslaus-Makumba/delani-studio/README.md

 # Delani-Studio

-A website that offers a full range of services including brand strategy, interaction and visual design and user experience testing.
-Throughout your project, our designers create and implement visual design and workflows, solicit user feedback and work with you to make sure what gets built is what is needed.
+A website that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.
+Akan names are derived from Ghanian culture.
+Frequently in Ghana, children are given their first name as a 'day name' which corresponds to the day in the week they were born.

-## Technologies Used
+### Technologies Used
 • HTML & CSS
 • JavaScript
   J/query
   Bootstrap feature
 ### Requirements
 JavaScript Console
 Html